 Data: Data owners

 Data in Systems & Technology: System and Infrastructure owners

-The last task in aligning all of these roles is to plot all data related tasks vs Roles that your company recognises.
+The last task in aligning all of these roles is to plot all data-related tasks vs. Roles that your company recognizes.

-If you are interested in a full list of possible Data-related tasks, I recommend the article ‘Data governance: Information ownership policies and roles explained’ for further reading if you.
+If you are interested in a full list of possible Data-related tasks, I recommend the article ‘Data governance: Information ownership policies and roles explained’ for further reading.